Bikaner district: Administrative set-up

-Bikaner district has eight sub-divisions called tehsils: Bikaner, Nokha, Loonkaransar, Khajuwala, Shri Dungargarh, Kolayat, Chhattargarh and Pugal.
-There are two sub-tehsils: Bajju is in Kolayat and Mahajan is in Loonkaransar.
+Bikaner district has 9 sub-divisions, which include Bikaner, Khajuwala, Poogal, Chhatargarh, Lunkaransar, Kolayat, Dungargarh, Nokha and Bajju.

+Apart from this, there are 11 tehsils or sub district in the bikaner district.

+The above 9 sub-division areas are also tehsils or sub-district areas of the district, and apart from that, a new tehsil or sub-district, Jasrasar, was recently created by the government in the Nokha sub-division area and in the Kolayat sub-division area, tehsil or sub-district Hadan was created.

 There are 1498 villages and 290 gram panchayats.
 There is one municipal corporation (Bikaner) and six municipal councils: Deshnok, Nokha, Dungargarh, Khajuwala, Loonkaransar and Napasar.
-The collector and district magistrate (DM) of Bikaner is Nimit Mehta and additional magistrate is Sunita Chaudhary.
+The collector and district magistrate (DM) of Bikaner is Smt.
+Namrata Vrishni.

+On 30 November 2024, it was announced in the Rajasthan Government meeting that Bikaner Development Authority will now be formed in Bikaner, under which the city and some nearby villages will be developed.
+Now along with Bikaner Municipal Corporation, Bikaner Development Authority will also work for urban development.

 Demographics

 According to the 2011 census Bikaner district has a population of 2,363,937, roughly equal to the nation of Latvia or the US state of New Mexico.
 This gives it a ranking of 190th in India (out of a total of 640).
 The district is 30247.90 km2.
 The district has a population density of 78 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 41.42%.
 Bikaner has a sex ratio of 903 females for every 1,000 males, and a literacy rate of 65.92%.
 33.86% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 20.88% and 0.33% of the population respectively.